A green corridor to protect Nicolet's natural environments

 1 - Creating a portrait of the City of Nicolet

-Havingan accurate picture of the ecological value of our natural environments is essential to enable us to better understand the environmental impact of the activities that take place on our territory, and to make better decisions.
-It is also a means of identifying the main problems and priority issues on which we can work as a city, as well as a tool for raising awareness and communicating.
+"Having an accurate picture of the ecological value of our natural environments is essential to enable us to better understand the environmental impact of the activities that take place on the territory and to make better decisions.
+It's also a means of identifying the main problems and priority issues we need to work on as a city, as well as a tool for raising awareness and communicating. "

 2 - Assessing the ecological connectivity of the region